 - Amedee v.
 Level 3 Communications, Inc. (D. Colo.): Represent Level 3 Communications, Inc. and its directors in class action litigation arising out of its $34 billion merger with CenturyLink, Inc.

 - WP CMI Representative v.
 Roche Diagnostics Operations, Inc. et al. (Del.
-Ch.
-Ct.): Represent selling stockholder representative in lawsuit against purchaser alleging breach of milestone provisions in the merger agreement.
+Ch.): Represent selling stockholder representative in lawsuit against purchaser alleging breach of milestone provisions in the merger agreement.

 - Penang Securityholders Representative v.
 Zeneca Inc. (Del.
-Ch.
-Ct.): Represent selling stockholder representative in lawsuit against purchaser alleging breach of milestone provisions in the merger agreement.
+Ch.): Represent selling stockholder representative in lawsuit against purchaser alleging breach of milestone provisions in the merger agreement.

 - In re Kenneth Cole Productions, Inc., Shareholder Litigation (New York Court of Appeals): Represented Kenneth Cole in action brought by minority shareholders challenging going-private transaction involving Kenneth Cole Productions, Inc.; obtained dismissal in trial court, which was affirmed by the Appellate Division and the Court of Appeals.
 It is the first case under New York law to apply the business judgment rule to a going-private transaction where the transaction was conditioned on the dual protections of a “majority of the minority” voting provision, and the transaction is approved by a committee of independent directors.

 - In re The Pantry, Inc. Stockholder Litig.
 (Del.
-Ch.
-Ct.): Represent The Pantry, Inc. and its board of directors in class action litigation arising out of $1.7 billion merger transaction with Alimentation Couche-Tard Inc.
+Ch.): Represent The Pantry, Inc. and its board of directors in class action litigation arising out of $1.7 billion merger transaction with Alimentation Couche-Tard Inc.

-- In re tw telecom Stockholder Litig.
+- In re TW Telecom Stockholder Litig.
 (Del.
-Ch.
-Ct): Represent Level 3 Communications, Inc. in class action litigation arising out of its $7.3 billion acquisition of tw telecom inc.
+Ch.): Represent Level 3 Communications, Inc. in class action litigation arising out of its $7.3 billion acquisition of TW Telecom Inc.

 - In re Auxilium Pharmaceuticals Inc. Shareholder Litig.
 (Pa.
 Ct. of Common Pleas): Represent Auxilium Pharmaceuticals, Inc. and its board of directors in class action litigation arising out of $2.6 billion merger transaction with Endo International plc.

-- In re Artio Global Investors Inc. (New York Sup.
-Ct.): Represented Aberdeen Asset Management in class action litigation arising out of $175 million acquisition of Artio Global Investors Inc.
+- In re Artio Global Investors Inc. (N.Y.
+Sup.): Represented Aberdeen Asset Management in class action litigation arising out of $175 million acquisition of Artio Global Investors Inc.

 - In re J. Crew Shareholder Litig.
 (Del.
-Ch.
-Ct.): Representing CEO of J. Crew Inc. in litigation arising out of $2.5 billion “going private” transaction.
+Ch.): Representing CEO of J. Crew Inc. in litigation arising out of $2.5 billion “going private” transaction.

 - In re Sepracor Shareholders Litig.
 (Del.
 Ch.
 Ct): Represent special committee in shareholder litigation arising out of $2.6 billion pharmaceutical company acquisition.